rosajen27/drumkit/README.md

-# Drum 🥁 Kit
+# 🥁 Drum Kit

 Simple digital drumkit that allows the user to play drum sounds when pressing down on corresponding key.
-Challenge made by The Complete 2020 Web Development Bootcamp by Angela Yu

 ## Deployment